 And what are the Government’s sanctions against Iran going to achieve?
 The cruel starvation of another half-a-million children like before, in Iraq?

 In the last 24 hours there has been uproar in the UK over Government plans to snoop on every household’s emails, website visits and other private online activity.
 This sneaky intrusion by officialdom is said to be necessary to the war on terror.

 But the best and cheapest way of protecting our national security is simply to eject the madmen from the Foreign Office and stop pimping for the US and its mad-dog protegé.

-Posted by Stuart Littlewood on April 4, 2012, With 0 Reads, Filed under Americas, Britain United Kingdom, Europe, Iran, Israel, Middle East, Palestine, World.
+Posted by Stuart Littlewood on April 4, 2012, With 0 Reads, Filed under Americas, Europe, Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.